lowrycode/coin_tower_topple/README.md

 - Whitespace inputs
 - Lower case and upper case inputs
 - Integers (outside the accepted range, including zero and negative numbers)
-- floats
+- Floating point values
-- strings of incorrect values (e.g. 'yes' rather than 'y')
+- Strings of incorrect values (e.g. 'yes' rather than 'y')
-- strings of incorrect capitalisation
+- Strings of incorrect capitalisation
-- comma separated lists with less than two items
+- Comma separated lists with less than two items
-- comma separated lists with duplicate values
+- Comma separated lists with duplicate values
-- comma separated lists unordered
+- Comma separated lists unordered

 The [Current Features](#current-features) section (above) illustrated the feedback prompts for many of these invalid entries.